 - Apply online or at a branch.

-6. Loan Processing & Approval
+6. Loan Processing and Approval

-- Lender verifies documents and credit history.
+- The lender verifies documents and credit history.

-- Processing takes 1–4 weeks.
+- Processing takes 1–4 weeks depending on the lender.

-7. Loan Sanction & Disbursement
+7. Loan Sanction and Disbursement

-- Sanction letter issued after approval.
+- A sanction letter is issued after approval.

-This highlights one of the most common challenges Indian students face when applying for an education loan to study in France — the lack of collateral or a co-applicant.
-While public banks in India often require both, private banks, NBFCs, and international lenders like Prodigy Finance and MPower Finance are more flexible.
+One of the most common challenges Indian students face when applying for an education loan to study in France is the lack of collateral or a co-applicant.
+While public banks in India often require both, private banks and NBFCs are more flexible and some international lenders assess eligibility based on admission to a recognised institution.

 Best Lenders for France Education Loan